QuantEcon/lecture-python-intro/lectures/unpleasant.md

   name: python3
 ---

-# Unpleasant Monetarist Arithmetic
+# Some Unpleasant Monetarist Arithmetic

 ## Overview

 This lecture builds on concepts and issues introduced in our  lecture on **Money Supplies and Price Levels**.

-That lecture describes stationary equilibria that reveal a **Laffer curve** in the inflation tax rate and the associated  stationary rate of return on currency.
+That lecture describes stationary equilibria that reveal a [**Laffer curve**](https://en.wikipedia.org/wiki/Laffer_curve) in the inflation tax rate and the associated  stationary rate of return on currency.

 In this lecture we study  a situation  in which a stationary equilibrium prevails after  date $T > 0$, but not before then.